Nestremis/mmr/README.md

 # mmr
-apllication made withe redux toolkit for state managment
+aplication made withe redux toolkit for state managment

 use "npm start" to run the code